Best Value: Background

+CCT was later extended to other activities such as housing management.
+The requirements were relaxed upon the election of the Labour government in 1997, but similar concepts were soon promoted by the Labour government through its 'Best Value' policy.

 Best Value was adopted in England and Wales by the Local Government Act 1999, introduced by the UK Labour Government.
 Its provisions came into force in April 2000.
 The aim was to improve local services in terms of both cost and quality:

 Effects

 The range of activities affected includes almost all local authority functions, including for example social services, environmental health, housing and planning.

-The first details of Best Value were set out in the ’Twelve Principles of Best Value’ announced in June 1997.
+The first details of Best Value were set out in the 'Twelve Principles of Best Value' announced in June 1997.
 The bill to provide the statutory framework was introduced in the 1998/9 parliamentary session.

-In the period between announcement and introduction (May 1997 and April 2000) the government sponsored 37 voluntary council ‘pilots’, 22 of which contained a housing element.
-The purpose of the pilots was to “test elements of the best value framework, and assess the extent to which actual improvements in service quality and efficiency have flowed from the new approach”.
+In the period between announcement and introduction (May 1997 and April 2000) the government sponsored 37 voluntary council 'pilots', 22 of which contained a housing element.
+The purpose of the pilots was to "test elements of the best value framework, and assess the extent to which actual improvements in service quality and efficiency have flowed from the new approach".
 The rationale for the introduction of Best Value was summarised as follows: